MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 	| 71480    | 3812    |

-- The FFS task involves EC cryptographic computations and needs to have around 5K stack memory
+- The FFS task involves deeper call stack with large local variables.
+It also needs EC cryptographic computations, To accomodate these memory needs the FFS task needs to around 5KB of stack memory

 ## Demo console output
 - The FFS Console logs are disabled by default and can be enabled by adding the FFS_DEBUG macro in the preprocessor.